VaspulaVijayaLakshmi/System-Design/LLD/Notifcation System/ReadME.md

 Opt-out and Preferences: Users should have the ability to opt out of specific notification types or unsubscribe from the notification service altogether.
 They should be able to manage their notification preferences, such as frequency or delivery channels.
 Design and implement the class structure that satisfies the above requirements.
 Consider the following aspects:

-Identify the classes and interfaces required for the notification system.
-Define the relationships between the classes and their responsibilities.
-Incorporate appropriate encapsulation, inheritance, and polymorphism principles.
-Ensure the classes adhere to SOLID principles and promote loose coupling and high cohesion.
-Consider extensibility and modularity to accommodate future changes or additions to the notification system.
-Your design should focus on class structure and organization while promoting code reusability and maintainability.
-It should provide a clear and intuitive way to handle user subscriptions, notification creation, and delivery across different channels.

 ___________________